hwanglab/binf_workshop_2018_01/doc/07_annotation_igv.md

         1. Q30: Can you find insertion type variant?
         1. Q31: Can you find deletion type variant?
     1. QUAL: The Phred-scaled probability that a REF/ALT polymorphism exists at this site given sequencing data.
-    1. FILTER: Classificaiton label about the variant call.
+    1. FILTER: Classification label about the variant call.
 In general, it annotates a confidence(PASS or LowPass) about the variant.
     1. INFO: Annotation field
         1. What is FS?
         1. What is QD?